Next NSW Race

 There’s been plenty of reshuffling numerous NSW race meetings during the week following the heavy rain that fell around the state.

-Tuncurry was abandoned yesterday and Wyong called off today, and it was a merry-go-round for Wagga with last Tuesday’s program moved to Narrandera on Thursday before that was called off after succumbing to rain.
+Tuncurry and Newcastle were called off on Saturday and Wyong was postponed yesterday, and it was a merry-go-round for Wagga with last Tuesday’s program moved to Narrandera on Thursday before that was eventually called off after succumbing to rain.

 A busy week's ahead for Murrumbidgee Turf Club at Wagga

-Now Murrumbidgee Turf Club (Wagga) has stepped in to host tomorrow’s Gundagai program after that course was deemed unsuitable for racing.
+Now Murrumbidgee Turf Club (Wagga) has stepped in to host today’s Gundagai program after that course was deemed unsuitable for racing.

-It’s a busy seven days for MTC as the Club then backs up next Sunday with their Riverina Cup meeting that also features the Wagga Whiz (1000m).
+It’s a busy seven days for MTC as the Club then backs up on Sunday with their Riverina Cup meeting that also features the Wagga Whiz (1000m).

 The Club announced during the week a new partnership raising funds with Can Assist NSW who becomes the new charity partner on Everest Day (Saturday 18th October).